Many businesses use leasing and financing to acquire equipment and software, and for good reason; it makes solid business sense.

 Find out whether you must return the asset to the equipment finance company, and what documentation and packaging materials are required upon its return.
 You will want to know who will pay for shipping or delivery and when the equipment must arrive at the equipment finance company after your lease ends.

-In any contractual agreement, unforeseen fees and costs should be avoided whenever possible.
+In any contractual agreement, it is usually best to avoid unforeseen fees and costs.
 In addition to the costs inherent at the outset and during the term of the lease, ask if there are any additional costs that could be incurred based on your account activity, such as late payments.
-Know when all payments, fees and cost are due.
+Know when all payments, fees and costs are due.
 The more questions you ask, the more information you will have in order to make an informed decision about lease financing.
-Knowing the right questions to ask will put you in the strongest position possible as you acquire equipment so that you are able to focus on making strategic use of equipment at a time when businesses need every advantage possible to stay afloat and be competitive.
+Knowing the right questions to ask can assist you as you acquire equipment through leasing.